Emergency Loans for Unemployed People: Getting Cash Without a Job

 Alimony or child support

-If you collect alimony or child support, this may qualify as regular income and could help you get approved for emergency loans for unemployed people.
+If you collect alimony or child support, this may qualify as regular income and could help you get approved for an emergency loan as an unemployed person.

 Pension or retirement income